 e) cellular transport (osmosis and diffusion) is important for life processes.

 Central Idea: All living things are composed of cells; these cells have different structures and organelles that support life processes.
+The cell theory describes the current understanding of cells.
+Theories and laws in science are used by scientists to describe natural phenomena.
+They are equal in terms of scientific validity.